Unit 2 - Early Colonial America

 - What made the Southern Colonies so different from the Middle and Northern Colonies, thus creating a need for cheap labor and slavery?

-- Would slavery have been necessary if England would have allowed for the colonies to manufacture their own goods?
-[I know tough question, but your SMART!]
+- PICK 1: Would slavery have been necessary if England would have allowed for the colonies to manufacture their own goods?
+Would slavery looked similar in the Northern and Middle colonies if the land was as good as it was in the Southern colonies?
+NOTE: I know these are tough question, but you are SMART!

 - What were the Yankee ships?
 Were they legal?